 Once you have gone over the whole countertop, making sure that you are keeping the sander level, you can move on to a less rough sandpaper, like an 80 grit.

 You will repeat this process until the wood becomes more smooth.
-You will want to change out the grit of your sandpaper getting more fine as you go.
+Occasionally, you will want to change out the grit of your sandpaper getting more fine as you go.
 You will want to use a fine grit sandpaper last, so that it will give it a soft smooth finish to the butcher block countertops.

 Once you have the wood countertops to the finish you want them, you can seal them with a food grade mineral oil.